Organosulfur Chemistry on sub-Neptunes: Implications for hazes and biosignatures: Introduction

 Under this pathway, \ce{CH3S} radicals are not produced directly from photodissociation of \ce{CH3SH} but instead are formed through a catalytic hydrogen-abstraction reaction (reaction \ref{eq12}).
 Mechanistically, reaction \ref{eq12} proceeds with \ce{CH2SH} taking a hydrogen atom from a \ce{CH3SH} molecule, which reforms a new \ce{CH3SH} molecule and converts the original \ce{CH3SH} into a \ce{CH3S} radical \citep{Hu2025}.
 Stoichiometrically, \ce{CH3SH} thus behaves as a catalyst for the unimolecular conversion of \ce{CH2SH} to \ce{CH3S}, where the radical electron is on the carbon atom of \ce{CH2SH}, but on the sulfur atom of the \ce{CH3S}\,---\,the \ce{CH3S} radical must otherwise be produced directly via photochemistry under the proposed \citet{Reed2024} pathway.
 This catalytic H-abstraction reaction has no measured rate constant, with rate data estimated from the Reaction Mechanism Generator algorithm \citep{Hu2025, Gao2016}.

 In this paper, we independently test the two proposed pathways in an extensive chemical network, and contrast their DMS and DMDS production efficiencies.
 We test whether the pathways can produce DMS or DMDS abiotically in the atmosphere of K2-18b as a function of the deep \ce{H2S} abundance and energy barrier to the hydrogen abstraction reaction suggested by \citet{Hu2025}.
-We investigate the wider carbon and sulfur chemistry on K2-18b and demonstrate that hydrocarbons and sulfur hazes are produced abundantly, pointing to the potential for organosulfur haze chemistry on sub-Neptunes generally.
+We investigate the wider carbon and sulfur chemistry on K2-18b and demonstrate that hydrocarbons are always produced abundantly, and sulfur hazes are produced in correlation with the deep \ce{H2S} abundance, pointing to the potential for organosulfur haze chemistry on sub-Neptunes generally.
 We end by discussing the implications for organosulfur biosignatures in reducing atmospheres and the potential prevalence of sulfur or organosulfur haze layers across the presently characteriseable population of sub-Neptunes accessible with JWST.